pingcap/tidb/tests/integrationtest/README.md

 ### Generate New Result from Execute

-First, add new test query in `t/` folder.

-Then run shell below.
-It will generate result base on last execution, and then we can reuse them or open editor to make some modifications.
+Add a new test file in `t/` folder, file name should ended with `.test`.
+Or add new test queries at the end of some files.
+Then run shell below, it will generate results based on last execution.

 ```sh
 cd tests/integrationtest
 ./run-tests.sh -r [casename]
 ```

 ## How to debug integration test